 Precarity and social justice were next deliberated.
 The meaning of the term precarity was debated and examined in the context of Tunisia.
 An anthropological approach was taken that views precarity as a master term that designates new forms of social mobility and labor regimes.
 It was expressed that it is applied to a new class of a dangerous heterogeneous group of people and refers to the social condition of vulnerability and capital forms of labor.
 Precarity in Tunisia can be seen in terms of revolutionary uprisings and may be understood as a resolution of the precariat.
 The majority of social movements in Tunisia have been about demanding employment from the state, preferably in the public sector.
 Work in the private sector is often exploitative because of the absence of a contract and legal safety.
 Another aspect examined was the mobility practices in post-revolutionary Tunisia.
 Massive waves of Tunisian youth have migrated after the uprising, and it was suggested that in order to better understand the cross border survival strategies and mobilization of jihad as a form of migration, explaining these mobility practices of precarious Tunisian would be necessary.
 In terms of social justice, it was suggested that corruption under transition needed to be studied as it has become democratized.
 More nuanced accounts of channels of corruption and marginalized groups, such as women and youth from interior regions, were suggested as an area for further research.

-Media dynamics and freedom was also discussed and was categorized into four main areas in post-revolutionary Tunisia, the Quasi non-governmental organizations, particularly the political talk shows on TV and radio, the political structures and electoral debate, the advocacy groups, such as closed Facebook groups and the revival of the Tunisian cinema.
-Some of the research questions proposed included looking at in what conditions have these Quasi non-governmental organizations have been created in Tunisia?
+Media dynamics and freedom was also discussed and was categorized into four main areas in post-revolutionary Tunisia, the quasi-non-governmental organizations, particularly the political talk shows on TV and radio, the political structures and electoral debate, the advocacy groups, such as closed Facebook groups and the revival of the Tunisian cinema.
+Some of the research questions proposed included looking at in what conditions have these quasi-non-governmental organizations have been created in Tunisia?
 What are some of the strategies that they employ?
 Which sector has more priority, and how can we account for these priorities?
 How could the presidential debate be a precedent for the re-appropriation of TV shows?
 Looking at the participatory politics of media through these talk shows; studying the performance of citizenship via facebook groups; and lastly examining how the revival of the cinema in Tunisia was the way the movie directors set themselves free from ongoing moral codes, in terms of the subjects they chose and the type of films they made.

 The discussion was then shifted to Tunisian history and some of the legacies that impact the current political and social dynamics in Tunisia today.
 Two significant vestiges, both from the Ottoman and the French colonial eras that are relevant are the land distribution and people’s identity either as an Islamist or secularists.
 Awqaf was a religious, administrative institution established during the Ottoman era, which was demolished during the colonial rule.
 Ennahda has introduced the idea of reestablishing the system under the current administration, which has had some opposition.
 It is seen as a political body that could operate outside the control of the state system and has serious consequences.
-The two political figure, Salah ben Youssef and Habib Bourguiba that rose to prominence during the French rule and introduced two different sets of ideologies also have impacted the political system today.
+The two political figures, Salah ben Youssef and Habib Bourguiba that rose to prominence during the French rule and introduced two different sets of ideologies also have impacted the political system today.
 It was proposed that further research could look into Tunisian history in three different ways; examine the different periods of history and their impact; look at the development of the political parties in Tunisia; and study the mechanism of reproduction of political alliances and affiliations that are passed down either through familial channels or educational institutions.

 The attention was then shifted to youth involvement and identity politics, and it was specified that the youth mobilization in a current period different from in 2011.
 The ongoing narrative among the youth is that the revolution never took place in reality as some elements of the Ben Ali regime are still evident.
 The majority of the youth and street activism lack leadership and have not been developed into political engagement.
 The current wave of mobilization is driven by the question of dignity and the struggle for recognition.
 Some elements of these mobilization share similarities with the demands that are being voiced in western societies, such as recognition and equal rights of the LGBT community.
 Youth in Tunisia cannot be perceived as a homogeneous group, and a clear categorization is required.
 Youth in Tunisia feel as sub citizens where they are often excluded from the political scene.
 The problems faced by the youth need to be brought to the forefront, and the local context and cultural aspects also need further examinations.
 Some of the research gaps identified were examining the commonalities shared by the older generation and the young Tunisian, studying and comparing rural youth to their urban counterparts, and deconstructing the educational system and identifying how it contributes to the current economic divide.